QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 showed up as designed: a market order already filled on its first listing reports the submit and the fill in one batch, and the executions of one sweep arrive as one event.

-Second plugin adopted - 2026-08-15: Public.com runs on `PerOrderIdPollingService`
+Second plugin adopted - 2026-08-15: Public.com runs on `SingleOrderPollingService`
 (`Lean.Brokerages.Public`, draft PR #6).
 Its own service class, diff and snapshot model are deleted; the plugin keeps the get-order read and the model-to-state mapping.
 Its same-id replace stays plugin-side, so `WatchReplacement` is not wired, and a get-order 404 maps to a null state - the contract's "the broker